JonaBenja/appliedtm/README.md

 ### Code
 This folder contains the following scripts:

-`preprocessing.py` preprocesses the data.
+`preprocessing.py` preprocesses the data and saves it as new files.

+training data: `SEM-2012-SharedTask-CD-SCO-training-preprocessed.tsv`

+development data: `SEM-2012-SharedTask-CD-SCO-dev-preprocessed.tsv`

 `utils.py` contains all functions for the feature extraction.

-`feature_extraction.py` extracts features and writes them to a new file.
+`feature_extraction.py` extracts features and writes them to new files:

+training data: `SEM-2012-SharedTask-CD-SCO-training-preprocessed-features.tsv`

+development data: `SEM-2012-SharedTask-CD-SCO-dev-preprocessed-features.tsv`